Please Call For A Free Consultation (770) 716-0200

 According to Georgia law, you have two years from the date the accident occurred to initiate legal proceedings.
 Should you fail to do so within this period, you could lose your right to pursue a claim for damages.
 As a result, timely action is critical.

-If you suffered harm in a Georgia slip and fall accident and want to better understand your legal options, contact Richard D. Hobbs & Associates today.
+If you suffered harm in a Georgia slip and fall accident and want to better understand your legal options, contact Richard D. Hobbs & Associates, P.C., today.
 As you rest and heal, our skilled legal team can manage your claim and fight for the financial damages you deserve.